divya-patil132/Bitcoin-Price-Prediction/README.md

 ![image](https://github.com/divya-patil132/Bitcoin-Price-Prediction/assets/127880624/4f881ea7-db79-4caf-9465-e59d519c5d68)

-Traning the Data
+2.3Traning the Data:

 ![image](https://github.com/divya-patil132/Bitcoin-Price-Prediction/assets/127880624/5d0d64fc-0791-44e0-aad9-df14b2f116ed)

-2.3 Model Building :
+2.4 Model Building :

 Now build the model.
 Before building the model the developer will create an empty list and store the length of the test_data which will be used while building the model.